Quasi-Experimental Shift-Share Research Designs: Appendix Figures and Tables

 {}

-\begin{singlespace} \begin{adjustwidth*}{3cm}{3cm} { {}Notes: Column 1 replicates column 2 of Table 3 from \textcite{GPSS}, reporting two SSIV estimators of the inverse labor supply elasticity, with and without the LOO adjustment.
+\begin{singlespace} { {} Notes: Column 1 replicates column 2 of Table 3 from \textcite{GPSS}, reporting two SSIV estimators of the inverse labor supply elasticity, with and without the leave-one-out adjustment.
 Regions are U.S. commuting zones; periods are 1980s, 1990s, and 2000s; all specifications include controls for 1980 regional characteristics interacted with period indicators (see \textcite{GPSS} for more details).
 Standard errors allow for clustering by commuting zones.
 Column 1 uses 1980 population weights, while column 2 repeats the same analysis without population weights.
-The table also reports the $H$ heuristic for the importance of the leave-one-out adjustment proposed in Appendix \ref{subsec:Estimated_shocks} (equation (\ref{eq:heuristic})).}\end{adjustwidth*} \end{singlespace}
+The table also reports the $H$ heuristic for the importance of the leave-one-out adjustment proposed in Appendix \ref{subsec:appx-Estimated_shocks} (equation (\ref{eq:heuristic})).}{ } \end{singlespace}